What is your Healthcare Disclosure?

 What about medication or skin sensitivity?

 You cannot enjoy the LED bed if you are currently taking or have taken ACCUTANE or some select antibiotics in the past 6 months.
 Please call prior to scheduling if you have questions regarding medication.
 Although the bed does not provide a tanning effect there may be cases where individuals with sun sensitivity may not be appropriate for LED Light Therapy.
+Also, some tattoo ink contains trace elements of lead which could heat up during the session causing blisters.
+Please wait a week or two after a new tattoo to enjoy your session.
+Established tattoos are not effected.
+We know because Fred has 22 and uses the bed.
 Please call prior to scheduling if you have any questions.

 How old do I have to be to enjoy the LED Bed?